sirbosssz/ITCamp13/backend/README.md

 # Admins' Back-office
-A dashboard for administrators to view stats and manage submissions.
+A dashboard for administrators to view stats, manage submissions and applications.